jasonsbarr/SimplyJavaScript/README.md

     -   `try`/`catch`/`finally`
 -   Basic testing
     -   The Assert API
-    -   A simple testing library
+    -   Build a simple testing library
     -   Using a 3rd party testing library

 #### 4. Building applications: program organization and design